futurehomeno/fimp-api/thing-management.md

 > `status` can be:
 - `not_in_network`: A device is not currently included in the network.
-- `included`: A device is included in the network and is functional.
+- `added`: A device is included in the network and is functional.
-- `failing`: A device is included in the network but is now marked as failing (e.g. communication fails or it has not woken up for longer than expected)
+- `failed`: A device is included in the network but is now marked as failing (e.g. communication fails or it has not woken up for longer than expected)
 > `nodeId`: Unique identifier assigned to a device by a Smarthub.

 #### `generic_device_class`

-Z-Wave generic device class.
+Z-Wave generic device class (represented by a number).

-Examples:

-GENERIC_TYPE_ENTRY_CONTROL, GENERIC_TYPE_SWITCH_BINARY, GENERIC_TYPE_SWITCH_MULTILEVEL.

 #### `specific_device_class`

 Z-Wave specific device class.
-Along with generic device type creates a specific information about device type.

-Examples:

-SPECIFIC_TYPE_COLOR_TUNABLE_BINARY, SPECIFIC_TYPE_DOOR_LOCK, SPECIFIC_TYPE_CLASS_A_MOTOR_CONTROL

-Example of generic and specific device class pair and a matching meaning:
+Pair of generic_device_class and specific_device_class represents specific device type.

-GENERIC_TYPE_SWITCH_MULTILEVEL and SPECIFIC_TYPE_CLASS_A_MOTOR_CONTROL means Z-Wave Window Covering device type.
-GENERIC_TYPE_SWITCH_MULTILEVEL and SPECIFIC_TYPE_COLOR_TUNABLE_MULTILEVEL means Z-Wave Color Switch device type.

 #### `installer_icon_type`

-Z-Wave specification has a list of icons with hexadecimal values corresponded to every one of them.
+Z-Wave specification has a list of icons with integer values corresponding with each of them.

 #### `manufacturer_id`

-Unique value given for every manufacturer who sells Z-Wave devices.
+Unique integer value given for every manufacturer who sells Z-Wave devices.

 #### `product_type`

-Manufacturer - defined number which should represent a group of devices within a single manufacturer.
+Manufacturer - defined integer value which should represent a group of devices within a single manufacturer.

 #### `product_id`

-Manufacturer - defined number which right along with manufacturer_id and product_type creates a unique set of number representing one single Z-Wave device model.
+Manufacturer - defined integer value which right along with manufacturer_id and product_type creates a unique set of number representing one single Z-Wave device model.

 #### `application_version`